North Coast Water Board Program Priorities

 - Support and advise on flow and riparian related topics for regional permitting, enforcement, and TMDL development efforts.

-- Coordinate with external partners, agencies, Tribes, and non-governmental organizations on flow temperature and riparian related topics and issues in watersheds of the North Coast Region.
+- Coordinate with external partners, agencies, Tribes, and non-governmental organizations on flow and temperature related topics and issues in watersheds of the North Coast Region.

 - Coordinate with the State Water Board’s Division of Water Rights on regional flow matters.